2035 Amtrak Connect US Map, Interstate High Speed Rail Funding

 The World Economy in 2023; source Visual Capitalist

 We don’t have to shake down couches to find the money.
-Politifact says that America spent over $6 trillion on two Middle East wars from 2001-21.
+Politifact says that America spent over $6 Trillion on two Middle East wars from 2001-21.
 After those two wars, we freed up money but did not cut wasteful Military Spending.

 As Scientific American explained in 2020, “The Pentagon has a track record of profligate spending.
 If it were a private corporation, gross mismanagement would have forced the Pentagon into bankruptcy years ago.
 Dysfunctional internal controls, abetted by years of lax congressional and Inspector General oversight have enabled it to waste about $100 billion annually on a parade of overpriced, botched, and bungled projects.

 In 2022, the U.S. government spent 3.3% of the nation’s Annual GDP ($877 billion) on Military Spending, but only 0.5% of its Annual GDP on Infrastructure.
-With better oversight by the Inspector General and Congress, America can easily reduce Military Spending by 7%.
-That alone would free $61 billion/year towards Infrastructure while maintaining a Military Strength advantage over China, Russia, Iran, and North Korea combined.
+With better oversight by the Inspector General and Congress, America can easily reduce Military Spending by 6-7%.
+That alone would free $60 billion/year towards Infrastructure while maintaining a Military Strength advantage over China, Russia, Iran, and North Korea combined.

-To capture another $40 billion/year for 21st-century Infrastructure, federal politicians should eliminate tax loopholes that help some big corporations and rich citizens pay a lower tax rate than Office Administrators.
+To capture another $40-45 billion/year for 21st-century Infrastructure, federal politicians should eliminate tax loopholes that help some big corporations and rich citizens pay a lower tax rate than Office Administrators.
 Those two adjustments can move America to 0.9% of Annual GDP on Infrastructure investment.

 Political Rollercoaster to Fund Sustainable Transportation & Sustainable Energy